 Mint Mobile: Plans and phones

 All plans come with unlimited talk and text with variations found in data amount.
-For example a three month plan with 4GB of data per month will cost you $15 per month (as a new customer) at a total of $45 up front.
+For example a three month plan with 4GB of data per month will cost you $15 per month for the first three months at a total of $45 altogether (this then goes up to $25 per month).
 Six months is charged at $20 per month and 12 months costs you $15 per month.

 Mint Mobile: Network and reliability